North by Northwest (1959)

-Self-assured Madison Avenue and Executive Roger Thornhill (Cary Grant) inadvertently get involved with international spies when they accidentally mistake him for someone else.
-His problems are compounded when he has been framed for murder.
-He winds up on a cross-country train trip with pretty Eve Kendall (Eva Marie Saint) who offers her help.
+Self-assured Madison Avenue ad exec Roger Thornhill (Grant) inadvertently gets involved with international spies when they mistake him for someone else.
+His problems are compounded when he's framed for murder and winds up on a cross-country train trip with pretty Eve Kendall (Saint) who offers her help.

 North by Northwest images are © MGM Studios.
 All Rights Reserved.